 Real monthly cost: $2–$5 (Claude Haiku, light use) · $15–$35 (Claude Sonnet, daily use) · $0 (Ollama local models)

 Limitation: No inline autocomplete.
 Cline handles tasks, not keystrokes.
-Pair it with a completion tool (Copilot free, Windsurf free, or Continue) for the full developer experience.
+Pair it with a completion tool (Copilot free, Devin Desktop free tier, or JetBrains AI Free) for the full developer experience.

-3. Kilo Code — Best BYOK for Maximum Model Choice and Teams
+2. Kilo Code — Best BYOK for JetBrains, Maximum Model Choice, and Teams

 Kilo Code emerged from the Roo Code / Cline open-source lineage (Roo Code was archived May 2026 — Kilo Code is the actively maintained evolution).
 Its defining feature is the Kilo Gateway: a zero-markup API proxy that connects your BYOK keys to 500+ models at exact provider rates with no Kilo Code fee on top.